Lawyer Portal Careers Contact Us

 6. Have a Plan B in case your Internet service goes down or you encounter technical problems.

 7. Backup your work often.
-Regularly test your ability to restore backup copies to ensure the system is working properly.
+Regularly test your ability to restore backup copies to ensure the system is working properly and you can actually recover documents when you need them.

 8. Ensure that all devices have the latest operating systems and software updates.